Go Forth…

 Sunday Readings from a Missionary Perspective

-Francis, A Vatican II Pope – Missionary Commentary for Sunday, May 25, 2025
+Offensive Oratory – Missionary Commentary for Sunday, August 17, 2025

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Aenean dolor erat, efficitur sed est quis, blandit mollis ligula.
 Interdum et malesuada fames ac ante ipsum primis in faucibus.
 Mauris vitae eleifend mi.